judedaryl/judedaryl/README.md

 ### Daryl here 👋

-I'm a senior software engineering @ UnitedHealthGroup!
+I'm a senior software engineer @ Optum!

 😄 Currently working on the following stacks!
 * C#